tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_new_endpoint_to_doc.md

 Each of your endpoints should follow this same pattern and structure.
 A common template helps increase consistency and familiarity/predictability with how users consume the information.

+{: .note}
-{% include note.html content="Although there are automated ways to publish API docs, we're focusing on content rather than tools in this course.
-For the sake of simplicity, try just using a text editor and [Markdown syntax](https://help.github.com/articles/github-flavored-markdown)." %}
+Although there are automated ways to publish API docs, we're focusing on content rather than tools in this course.
+For the sake of simplicity, try just using a text editor and [Markdown syntax](https://help.github.com/articles/github-flavored-markdown).